 Southern Democrats, however, did not relent.
 In 1875, Democrats in Mississippi initiated a policy called the Mississippi Plan, which called for using as much violence as necessary to put the state back under Democratic control.
-Democratic clubs began to function he Granger Collecti
+Democratic clubs began to function much as the Klan had, terrorizing Republican Party leaders and the black and white citizens who supported them.
+This time, the Grant administration refused to step in to stop the violence.
+Most northerners no longer seemed willing to support federal intervention into southern strife.